 - Can specific interventions (e.g. behavioural measures, vaccination or preventative medication) be recommended to reduce disease risks?

 - Does the condition/treatment contraindicate or decrease effectiveness of any recommended vaccines and/or malaria chemoprophylaxis (antimalarials)

 - Is appropriate specialist emergency care available at the destination?

 - Does the individual have comprehensive travel insurance which covers travel when immunosuppressed?

 Travellers who take regular medication should plan well ahead.
 A letter from the GP or prescriber detailing the medicines is advised.
 Some countries may not allow the entry of certain types of medicines, and others may have regulations requiring specific permission for a medication to be brought in.
 These rules can also apply to medicines available over the counter in the UK.
 Counterfeit (fake) drugs are more common in certain regions and can be a significant health risk.
-Further information can be found in our travelling with medicines factsheet.
+Further information can be found in our medicines and travel factsheet.

 When prescribing antibiotics, antimalarials or any other medication, all potential interactions with immunosuppressive drugs (or antiretroviral medicines for those living with HIV) must be considered.
 The British National Formulary, the University of Liverpool HIV drug interactions website and the electronic medicines compendium are all useful tools for checking potential drug interactions.

 Individual assessment of a traveller’s immune status is required before planning travel vaccinations.

 - Inactivated vaccines are safe to administer and should be offered where appropriate.
 However, the immune response may be compromised (reduced) resulting in less than optimal protection.
 Immunosuppressed individuals should be counselled about this and encouraged to further reduce their risk by taking additional preventive measures e.g. insect bite precautions and personal and food and water hygiene should be stressed.
 For some travellers, additional doses of vaccine maybe recommended.

 - Individuals who receive bone marrow or stem cell transplants are likely to lose any natural or immunisation-derived protective antibodies against most vaccine-preventable diseases.
 All individuals should be considered for a re-immunisation programme, specialist advice should be sought .